-The faint echo of my footsteps disappeared into the profound silence that manifested an aura of sanctity about the monastery.
+The faint echo of my footsteps disappeared into the silence.
+An aura of sanctity so profound manifested itself within the monastery.
 The buildings seemed archaic, yet the passing of centuries had merely enhanced their beauty.
 Decaying yet dignified, the monastery walls and church were marvellous to look upon in their simplistic beauty.
 As I stood looking upon an archaic facade, a monk with flowing black robes suddenly came up to me full of joy and smiling.
-He talked in such a beautiful melody, rich and resonant.
+His speech resonated with a beautiful melody, rich and resonant.
 I could not help but look upon his face in wonder.
-The thought crossed my mind “Is he slightly mad?”.
+The thought fleetingly crossed my mind “Is he slightly mad?”.
 After a few moments, looking upon the purity of his disposition, I felt ashamed of my thoughts and merely stood in silence.
 The monk radiated a childlike innocence and joy, yet his words were filled with wisdom and love as he gave me his blessing and wished me well upon my journey.
 I stood for a long time in silence, not wanting to leave, sensing that I was in the presence of someone special.
 It was with a heavy heart that I eventually walked away deep in thought.
 I often think of this unknown monk.
 The purity of his warm eyes and loving words have left me a lasting impression.
 A monk living a simplistic life dedicated to prayer and fasting yet somehow filled with profound peace and joy.

 Looking up at the archaic wooden door of the monastery, I read with a sense of reverence the ancient Greek and Latin inscriptions chiselled into the archway.
 Eventually passing through the doorway I felt an immense sense of tranquility, as though I had stepped from modernity into a bygone era devoid of constant and superficial distractions.
 The monastery emanated serenity and an aura of reverence.
 Besides the rustling of leaves and the wind dancing amidst the treetops, I was all alone.
 As the sun hid behind the clouds I gazed upon the facade of the monastery.
 Forlorn, decaying and defiant in it’s timeless beauty, it captured my imagination.
 An inscription carved in the entranceway in ancient Greek read, “Let the love of Christ be the light of your life that guides you”.
 I stood in awe and silence.
 The words resonated within the depths of my soul and my heart stirred with sheer love for whom I loved most, Christ Jesus.